TrumpForUSA/HowTrumpWins2020/README.md

 Similar to the automobile requirements, major appliance manufacturers must follow the same assembly and parts requirements.
 This includes refrigerators, dishwashers, washers & dryers, ranges, wall ovens, rage hoods, cooktops and microwaves.

 Additionally, heating and air conditioning units must meet the same requirements, for both residential and commercial use.

+### *Our Infrastructure*
+Upgrade of all interstate marked highways to four (4) lanes in each direction, with the left lane reserved for 125+ mph travel through rural areas where conditions warrant.
+This lane will also be specially constructed for autonomous / self-driving vehicles to operate safely.

+> Additional highway improvements include the creation of limited access, high-speed bypasses around major cities.

 ## Platform Overview: Bankruptcy Reform